MY OCCULTATION PAGE

 NOW THIS IS SCIENCE!
 IF YOU WANT TO CONTRIBUTE TO ASTRONOMY, HELP US MAP THE SHAPE AND SIZE OF ASTEROIDS.

 An “occultation” is undoubtedly one of the most profoundly amazing sights that the amateur astronomer can ever witness.
 Occultations are similar to eclipses in that they involve the passage of one celestial object in front of another.
-This process creates an astronomical opportunity to study the nature of one or both objects and offers professional and amateur astronomers chances for continuing research; it is one of the major goals of the International Occultation Timing Association IOTA and public outreaches by the NASA Johnson Space Center Astronomical Society.
+This process creates an astronomical opportunity to study the nature and physical properties of one or both objects and offers professional and amateur astronomers chances for continuing research; it is one of the major goals of the International Occultation Timing Association IOTA and public outreaches by the NASA Johnson Space Center Astronomical Society.
 Our main thrust is to stimulate interest in the amateur ranks worldwide by predicting and advertising the appearance of occultations in almost every corner of the globe.

 Geometry of the Earth, an asteroid and a star that allows an occultation to occur somewhere on the Earth.